Manchego Grilled Cheese sandwich is sweet, savory and buttery. This grown-up grilled cheese is simple to make but fancy enough for company!

 - 2 teaspoons unsalted butter divided

 - 1 yellow onion sliced thinly

 - 3 ounces Manchego cheese shaved

 - In a heavy skillet, melt 1 tablespoon of butter.
-Add sliced onions and season with salt and pepper.
-Cook on medium low heat until browned and caramelized.
-Remove from the pan and set aside.
+Add sliced onions and mushrooms.
+Season with salt and pepper.
+Cook on medium heat until browned and caramelized.

 - Butter one side of each slice of bread.
-On the non-buttered side, spread a thin layer of fig jam or chutney.
-Layer 1/4 each of the mushrooms, fresh spinach, Manchego cheese, and caramelized onion.
+On the non-buttered side, spread a thin layer of fig jam or chutney on only one slice.
+Layer 1/4 each of the mushroom-onion mix, fresh spinach, and Manchego cheese.
 Top with the second piece of bread, buttered side out.

-- Place the sandwich butter side down in the heated skillet and top with another heavy skillet, pressing gently to flatten.
-Cook sandwich 2 minutes on each side or until the bread is browned and the cheese is melted.
+- Place the sandwich butter side down in a panini maker or *heated skillet.
+Cook sandwich 7 to 10 minutes or until the bread is browned and the cheese is melted.

 What is your favorite grilled cheese recipe?
 Please share by commenting below.
 I’d love it if you left me 5 ✭✭✭✭✭ too!

 Thank you from the bottom of my heart for spending some time with me today!